EsraaAh00/My_Projects/README.md

 **Description:** The project focused on analyzing Bitcoin price data from January 2015 to the current date, using daily intervals.
 The study explores the effectiveness of different models such as Prophet, ARIMA, SARIMA, GARCH, LSTM, and XGBoost in forecasting Bitcoin prices.
 The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation and implemented statistical analysis.
 Various evaluation metrics such as Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), and Mean Squared Error (MSE) are used to assess the performance of the forecasting models.

-**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, Time Series Analysis, data visualization.

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.